By:cpmodem

 .

-36" of AN-3 (3/16" I.D.) stainless steel braided high pressure hose was used for safety and durability.
-This tap in point also allows me to easily keep the OEM "idiot light" for those times when I am HUB and not watching the gauge.
-Some racers attach a large, bright brake light to the oil pressure switch just for those situations.
+I routed the 36" long AN-3 (3/16" I.D.) stainless steel braided high pressure hose along the right side of the frame.
+This tap in location also allows me to easily keep the OEM "idiot light" (red arrow) for those times when I am distracted and not watching the gauge.
+Some racers attach a large, bright brake light to the oil pressure switch and mount it in their line of sight, for just those critical situations.

-The factory oil pressure specification for the LC8 engines is:
+The factory oil pressure specification for LC8 engines is:

-The factory spec also prescribes a range for oil pressure at 6000 rpm (again at 60 deg C).
+The factory spec also prescribes a range for oil pressure at 6000 rpm.